Section 52 of the Constitution Act, 1867: Purpose and interpretation

 One of the driving forces towards Confederation in the Province of Canada was that the two divisions, Canada East (now Quebec) and Canada West (now Ontario), had equal representation in the Parliament of the Province of Canada, regardless of population shifts.
 By the early 1860s, Canada West had a significantly higher population than Canada East, but each section had the same political strength.
 This arrangement led to considerable political instability.

 George Brown, a leader of the Reformers of Canada West and ultimately a Father of Confederation, campaigned strongly for "representation by population", namely that the representation of each section in the provincial Parliament would be tied to population.
 However, so long as the provincial Parliament had full jurisdiction over both sections of the Province, this option was not acceptable to French Canadians in Canada East.
 They feared that they would be overwhelmed by policies favouring English-Canadians, who would have an overall majority under rep-by-pop.
 This political problem was one of the factors which led the politicians in the Province of Canada to consider types of federalism, either a broad federation of all of the eastern British North American provinces, or a more limited federation of Canada East and Canada West within the Province of Canada.

 Section 52 of the Act implements this principle of representation by population.
 The federal Parliament is given the power to increase the total number of seats in the House of Commons, provided the increased number of seats are distributed according to the principle of proportionate representation, set out in section 51 of the Act.

 The proportionate representation in the House of Commons is considered a fundamental principle of the structure of the federal system and cannot be changed unilaterally by the federal Parliament.
-It can only be changed by a constitutional amendment consented to by the two houses of the federal Parliament, and the legislative assemblies of at least two-thirds of the provinces, having at least fifty per cent of the population of the provinces.
-This requirement is set out in the constitutional amendment provisions of the Constitution Act, 1982.
+The principle of proportionate representation can only be changed by a constitutional amendment consented to by the two houses of the federal Parliament, and the legislative assemblies of at least two-thirds of the provinces, having at least fifty per cent of the population of the provinces.
+This requirement is set out in the constitutional amendment formula of the Constitution Act, 1982.

-Related provisions
+Related provisions of the Constitution Act, 1867

-Sections 38(1) and 42(1)(a) of the Constitution Act, 1982 define the process for amending the requirement for proportionate provincial representation in the House of Commons.
+Section 8 of the Act provides that in each decennial census, the population of each province will be set out separately.

+Section 37 of the Act sets out the current distribution of House of Commons seats among the provinces.

+Section 51 of the Act provides that there will be a redistribution of seats in the House of Commons every ten years, after the decennial census.